PrateekSane/2x2-Rubiks-Cube-Solver/README.md

 ## Learning
 This project applied my use of **graph theory and Breadth First Search**.
 I improved my ability in Python and recursion.
 I also experimentally found the max moves to solve a 2x2 cube to be **11 moves** since I could never find a solution that took longer

+Learned how to use tkinter library to make GUI for the project